 Frankly, there is no proof, as in a mathematical equation that can spit that answer out for us.
-I recently quoted Francis Collins, the head of the Human Genome Project, ion this point (in Inspiration or Artifice?
+I recently quoted Francis Collins, the head of the Human Genome Project, on this point (in Inspiration or Artifice?
 Faith and Reason).
-He was asking the same existential question, but not out of a sense of dread for the direction of the world or as a result of close familial lose.
-He was asking as a scientist with integrity who was not willing to adopt disbelief truism without having a reasoned answer for his disbelief.
+He was asking the same existential question, but not out of a sense of dread for the direction of the world.
+He was asking as a scientist with integrity who was not willing to rest on assumptions without having a reasoned answer for his disbelief.

 What he found is not what he expected.
 He found no proof for God, but he also found that the case for atheism is more flimsy than the case for theism.
 While falling short of proof, the existence of a transcendent Being seemed to him more compelling than any other answer.
 Having followed the evidence to that point, he continued down the path this lead him, ultimately, to belief in the God of the Bible – the Father, the Son and the Holy Spirit.

 This is where my path has led me as well.
 I have written quite a bit on why I have come to this conclusion.
 I couldn’t possibly recount what I have written or expound on this point here.
-Volumes have been written on it by people far more insightful than I.
+Volumes have been written on the same existential point by people far more insightful than I.

 If he lives, these are more than stories.
 If he lives, he is as real today as he was when he walked the earth.
 His message not only rings true, it rings true for all time.
 It is a living message for you and me.